loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 <!--
 *Loïc*

-So now, in the second step, we can set the driver list with hardcoded data.
+Second step, we now want to use hardcoded data.

-Here we use a FixedAdapter.
+We still use the FixedAdapter.

 And we instanciate four  Driver Resources directly in our data provider.
 We specify drivers' data in the DriverResource constructor.
+Such as the number, the first name etc.
 -->

 ---